zhy2002/neutron/readme.md

 Todo
 -----------------
+- error when navigating to a none existent app
+- Error when closing a none active app tab
 - Handle url change when back/forward browser buttons are clicked.
 - Use HOCs replace Neutron base components
 - i18n support